Kirby: Nightmare in Dream Land

 Kirby: Nightmare in Dream Land is a portable remake of Kirby's Adventure, with the obvious updates (including the graphics, now matching the more recent games) and several new changes.

-The HAL easter egg from Kirby's Adventure in 1-2-1 (room 09) is still present, but because the game works very differently internally, the method to access it from the original game won't work.
+The HAL Room from Kirby's Adventure in 1-2-1 (room 09) is still present, but because the game works very differently internally, the method to access it from the original game won't work.

-To access the HAL zone, Kirby has to go to the right of the Warp Star, then the player has to turn on and turn off the two codes:
+To access the HAL Room, Kirby has to go to the right of the Warp Star, then the player has to turn on and turn off the two codes:

 |All Versions||33002670 0099

-The Warp Star will then take off and crash ahead of the screen, allowing Kirby to move forward to the HAL zone.
+The Warp Star will then take off and crash ahead of the screen, allowing Kirby to move forward to the HAL Room.